Soft and Fluffy Sourdough English Muffins Recipe

 Technique 1:

-8. Pat the dough with a floured hand into a rectangle shape that is about 1/2 inch thick.
+1. Pat the dough with a floured hand into a rectangle shape that is 1/2 inch thick.
 Using a 3-inch English muffin ring, cookie cutter, biscuit cutter, or a rimmed drinking glass, cut the dough into 10-12 rounds.
 Place them onto the prepared sheet pan.

 Technique 2:

-10. Pull the corners of one piece of dough towards the center, flip, and then roll each piece of dough into a round, smooth dough ball.
-Place it onto a prepared sheet pan and gently flatten.
+2. Pull the corners of one piece of dough towards the center, flip, and then roll each piece of dough into a round, smooth dough ball.
+Place it onto a prepared sheet pan and gently flatten until 1/2 inch thick.
 Repeat until all the Sourdough English Muffins are formed.

 Second Rise:

-11. Once all of the Sourdough English Muffins have been shaped, cover them with a slightly damp tea towel or this plastic cover that fits my baking sheet and let them rest until puffy.
+1. Once all of the Sourdough English Muffins have been shaped, cover them with plastic wrap or this plastic cover that fits my baking sheet and let them rest until puffy.
 The second rise.

 In my 70 degree F kitchen, this step took about 1-2 hours when the dough was room temperature.
 When the dough was stored in the fridge overnight, this took about 3-4 hours.
 Again, if your kitchen is warmer, it will be faster.
 If your kitchen is cooler, it will be slower.